loopbackio/loopback.io/pages/en/lb2/Model-definition-JSON-file.md

 Adding a `scope` to a model definition (in the model.json file) automatically adds a method to model called `defaultScope()`.
 LoopBack will call this method whenever a model is created, updated, or queried.

-{% include tip.html content="Default scopes with a `where` filter may not work as you expect!" %}
+{% include tip.html content="Default scopes with a `where` filter may not work as you expect!
+" %}

 Each time a model instance is created or updated, the generated `defaultScope()` method will modify the model's properties matching the `where` filter to enforce the values specified.